apricitykin/lovuf-theme/README.md

 # Lovuf Theme
-a theme focused on minimalistic and see-through approach
+a theme focused on minimalistic and see-through approach (with a few personal touvhups :p)

 i hope it's good enough lol